Makeover: Television

-Computer software and online tools can also be used for performing what are known as Virtual Makeovers.
+Computer software and online tools can also be used for performing what are known as virtual makeovers.
 Using a photograph of a human face, software can apply cosmetics, hairstyles, and various eyewear such as contact lenses and sunglasses in order to allow users to visualize different looks without physically trying them on.
-Today, virtual makeup works in real-time using phone camera tracking, and examples are Visage Technologies's MakeApp, L'Oreal's Makeup Genius, and Oriflame's Makeup Wizard.
+Today, virtual makeup works in real-time using phone camera tracking, and examples are Visage Technologies's MakeApp, L'Oréal's Makeup Genius, and Oriflame's Makeup Wizard.

 Film

 In film there is a trope of a character, usually a girl, undergoing a dramatic makeover in appearance or personality.
 Some examples include: